Dejnyyy/LoLAutoAccept/README.md

 - Windows (uses Windows-specific process detection)
 - League of Legends client must be running

+- not responsible if you get any penalisation or punishment by riot games

 ## Notes

 - The app only communicates with `127.0.0.1` (your local machine) — no data is sent anywhere